brucemack/brucemack.github.io/_posts/2025-04-20-bare-metal-flashing-of-the-RP2040.md

 of some kind (i.e. B, BX, BLX, etc.) but we are using the debugger interface to make this change manually.
 * The first four arguments to a function call should be passed in core registers r0, r1, r2, and r3.
+If you've got more than 4 arguments then the stack comes into the picture, but I've not looked into this.
-* The return address of a function call should be stored in the LR core register (aka r14).
+* The return address for a function call should be stored in the LR core register (aka r14).
 * Function code is aligned on half-word boundaries (i.e. LSB of the function address is 0), but function